SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

-As detailed in {{research.ust}}, the attack is confirmed to be possible if the client authenticates with such client assertions at the following endpoints of A-AS, but note that this list may not be exhaustive:
+As detailed in {{research.ust}}, the attack is confirmed to be possible if the client authenticates with such client assertions at the following endpoints of A-AS:

 - Pushed Authorization Endpoint (see {{?RFC9126}})
 - Token Revocation Endpoint (see {{?RFC7009}})
 - CIBA Backchannel Authentication Endpoint (see {{OpenID.CIBA}})
 - Device Authorization Endpoint (see {{?RFC8628}})

-#### Further Notes

-As described in {{research.ust}}, the attacker can utilize the obtained client authentication assertions to impersonate the client and obtain access tokens.
+Note that this list of examples may not be exhaustive.
+Hence, any client that is willing to authenticate at any endpoint other than the token endpoint SHOULD employ countermeasures as described in
+{{AudienceInjectionCountermeasures}}.

+#### Affected Client Authentication Methods {#AudienceInjectionAuthNMethods}

-The attack is analogous for the `private_key_jwt` client authentication method as defined in {{OpenID.Core}} and instantiations of client authentication assertions defined in {{!RFC7521}}.
+The same attacks are possible for the `private_key_jwt` client authentication method defined in {{OpenID.Core}}, as well as instantiations of client authentication assertions defined in
+{{!RFC7521}}, including the SAML assertions defined in {{?RFC7522}}.

+Furthermore, a similar attack is possible for `jwt-bearer` authorization grants as defined in {{Section 2.1 of !RFC7523}}, albeit under additional assumptions (see {{research.ust}} for details).

-### Countermeasures
+### Countermeasures {#AudienceInjectionCountermeasures}

 TODO